stephenquan/qt5-qml-promises/README.md

 The QMLPromises singleton implements the following methods:

- - QMLPromises.userBreak()
- - QMLPromises.sleep(interval)
- - QMLPromises.numberAnimation(target, properties, from, to, duration)

-Here's a brief description of each method:

-QMLPromises.userBreak() - cancel previous running QMLPromises.
+ - QMLPromises.userBreak() - cancel previous running QMLPromises.
-QMLPromises.sleep(interval) - introduce a pause in the promise chain specified in milliseconds QMLPromises.numberAnimation(target, proprerties, from, to, duration) - change a property from one value to another over a duration specified in milliseconds
+ - QMLPromises.sleep(interval) - introduce a pause in the promise chain specified in milliseconds
+ - QMLPromises.numberAnimation(target, proprerties, from, to, duration) - change a property from one value to another over a duration specified in milliseconds

 The following animates an SVG bicycle moving along a square permiter.